-Don’t have time to read?
+Don’t have time to read the whole thing?
 Here’s a quick but comprehensive summary of Dan Pink’s “To Sell is Human,” released on December 31, 2012.

 Who should read this: Anyone who wants to be a more effective persuader in work or in life.

 Elevator pitch: Almost everyone is now a seller – someone who persuades others to take action – but best practices have changed since the days of slimy used car salesman.
 This book teaches specific traits and techniques that will improve your sales, and might also improve your life, as well.

 Author: Daniel H. Pink, also the author of Drive: The Surprising Truth about What Motives Us, and Free Agent Nation: The Future of Working for Yourself.